 Adserver.Online allows its users to split their ad campaigns into separate levels (tiers).
-In this article, we will explain how to use this feature and how to increase fill rate using tiers with its help.
+In this article, we will explain how to use this feature and how to increase your fill rate using tiers.

-You may have lots of campaigns of different ad formats, sizes and targeting options.
+You may have lots of campaigns of different ad formats, sizes, and with different targeting set.
 But this doesn't necessarily mean you have an ad to show for every visitor.
 This can lead to white areas on your websites and, therefore, missed chances to monetise your traffic.

 The main reasons for low fill rate are: